huzeifa/starter-hugo-academic-sakina/content/project/class-7-mixtures-separation/index.md

 ![](heating-to-dryness.png)

-M﻿ethod:
+Method:

 A. Use a medium flame to heat the solution.

-B﻿.
-Wear eye protection while heating to prevent eyes getting burnt from spitting of the solution during heating.
+B. Wear eye protection while heating to prevent eyes getting burnt from spitting of the solution during heating.

-C﻿.
-Do not fill evaporating dish more than half full with solution.
+C. Do not fill evaporating dish more than half full with solution.

-D﻿.
-If heating liquid in a tube, make sure open end of tube is not pointing towards anyone.
+D. If heating liquid in a tube, make sure open end of tube is not pointing towards anyone.

 E. Always use tongs to hold or move hot things.

 F. When most of the liquid has evaporated, turn the burner off.
 Let the rest of the liquid evaporate more slowly.

-G﻿.
-Always set the Bunsen burner to a safety flame when not in use and just before turning off.
+G. Always set the Bunsen burner to a safety flame when not in use and just before turning off.

 <!--EndFragment-->